teonator/preside-ext-wordpress-migration/README.md

-# Wordpress Migration
+# WordPress Migration

-Supply a helpful README here.
+A task to migrate WordPress pages, posts, and media to Preside.